 Instructor Availability/Returning Emails

 I'll be available to meet with students as necessary.
-Meetings can be scheduled either before or after our regularly scheduled class time or a Zoom meeting can be scheduled at a mutually convenient time.
+Meetings can be scheduled either before or after our regularly scheduled class time.
 I regularly check my email and will promptly reply to student messages.

 Attendance